-It also comes with silk eye cups that attach to the strap with velcro.
+It also comes with silk eye cups that attach to the strap with a micro hook and loop fastener.
 This means you’ll get the right placement to experience 100% true blackout.
 Not to mention zero pressure on your eyes and lashes.

 The eye cups are also tapered near the sides of the head, which makes it less bulky and more comfortable for side sleepers.

 The head strap is also fully adjustable for a custom fit.
 It’s snag-free and made from 6-layers of silk.
 (No chance of bacon strap here.)

 The eye cups and head strap are swappable.
 This means you can choose from other Manta Sleep eye cups and head straps for a customized sleep experience.